seanox/aspect-js/manual/datasource.md

 ## Locator
 The data in the data storage is addressed via a locator, which is a URL (`xml://...` or `xslt://...`), where both single and double slashes are supported.
+A locator can be used contextually or explicitly.

-It is used as an absolute path without a file extension relative to the DataSource directory and does not contain a locale (language specification) in the path.
-The locale would be the first element in the path that the locator addresses and is determined automatically for the language setting of the browser, or if this is not supported, the standard from the `locales.xml` in the DataSource data storage is used.
-But a locator can also be a fully qualified URL, which then ends with a file extension (`xml://....xml` or `xslt://....xslt`).
-This type of locator addresses an absolute path based on the current URL and is not enriched with the locale.
+- __Contextual Locator__: Uses an absolute path without a file extension relative to the DataSource directory and does not contain a locale (language specification) in the path.
+The locale is determined automatically based on the browser's language setting or, if not supported, the default locale from the `locales.xml` in the DataSource data storage.
+- __Explicit Locator__: Uses a fully qualified URL with a file extension (`xml://....xml` or `xslt://....xslt`).
+This locator addresses an absolute path based on the current URL and is not enriched with the locale.

 Each locator starts with a protocol that corresponds to the file extension in the data storage. __Only lowercase letters are accepted here__, as the automatic